Heavy Equipment Operator

 01Please check if you have a minimum of two (2) years of demonstrated recent experience safely operating the following heavy equipment.
 Check all that apply.
 NOTE: Your application must demonstrate experience in these areas.

 02If you selected one or more types of heavy equipment above, please provide the heavy equipment, specific dates and employer of when you operated.
 Do not write "see application", as it will be considered an incomplete response.
-(If you selected "None of the above," type in NA.)03Do you apply safety procedures with operating heavy equipment?
+(If you selected "None of the above," type in NA.)03Do you have experience in landfill construction and maintenance?
 NOTE: If you answer "Yes," your application materials must demonstrate experience in this area.

 - Large Dozer D-9